-- New fixed-routes or increases in scheduled service;; - Route modifications resulting in service reductions or elimination of route(s); - A fare increase or change in method of payment; - Any major service change that exceeds 10% of the current total service hours, systemwide; and - Changes that will affect minority or low income Census tracts;
+- New fixed-routes or increases in scheduled service; - Route modifications resulting in service reductions or elimination of route(s); - A fare increase or change in method of payment; - Any major service change that exceeds 10% of the current total service hours, systemwide: and - Changes that will affect minority or low income Census tracts;

-For minor service or schedule changes that do not rise to the 10% threshold, Lawrence Transit

-System will post notices on transit vehicles, in transit administrative offices, on our web site, and sent to neighborhood associations and local media outlets no less than fourteen (14) days prior to implementation.
+For minor service or schedule changes that do not rise to the 10% threshold, Lawrence Transit System will post notices on transit vehicles, in transit administrative offices, on the LTS web site, and sent to neighborhood associations and local media outlets no less than fourteen (14) days prior to implementation.
+Lawrence Transit System works with the University of Kansas (Department of International Student Services), Haskell Indian Nations University, Feria Hispano, and Small World English and International Outreach Service.